ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 The container exposes a gRPC service on port 8085.

 ### 5. Test the service
 You can test model service using the simple Python client program in the directory `Watson-NLP/Watson-NLP-Custom-Model-Container/Client`.
+The client code given here will make inference requests to the example model `ensemble_classification-wf_en_emotion-stock` that is referenced in step 2.
+If you are using your own model, you will have to first update the client code.
+See below for details.

 First, ensure that the Watson NLP Python SDK is installed on your machine.
 ```
 pip3 install watson_nlp_runtime_client
 ```
-Assuming you are in the Runtime directory:
+Assuming you are in the Runtime directory, go to the directory with the client code.
 ```
 cd ../Client
 ```
-The client command expects a single text string argument, and requests inference scoring of by one of the models being served.
-Run the client command as:
+The program expects a single text string argument.
+Run it as:
 ```
 python3 client.py "Watson NLP is awesome"
 ```
+The result from the model will be printed to the screen.

-This will query the default model that we have packaged with this example.
-In order to query another model, you will have to update some of the client code.
+Now assuming that you are not using the example model.
+You will have to update some of the client code.
 To make call to the gRPC inference service, you will need the following:

 - **Model_ID:** This is passed as a header argument, mm-model-id : “<MODEL_ID>”.
 You can set the Model ID in environment variable
 ```